Man gets 15 years in child porn case | Courts | Journal Gazette

 Larson Wuest, 30, pleaded guilty to production of child pornography.
 U.S. District Court Judge Holly A. Brady sentenced Wuest to 180 months in federal prison followed by five years supervised release.

-According to court documents, Wuest began chatting online, using various social media platforms, with a person working covertly for the FBI in February 2019.
+According to court documents, Wuest began chatting online, using various social media platforms, with a person working undercover for the FBI in February 2019.

-The case was investigated by the Federal Bureau of Investigation with the assistance of the Fort Wayne Police Department.
-The case was prosecuted by Assistant United States Attorney Lesley J. Miller Lowery.
+The case was investigated by the FBI with the assistance of the Fort Wayne Police Department.
+The case was prosecuted by Assistant U.S. Attorney Lesley J. Miller Lowery.

 jchapman@jg.net